estebanpadilla/canvasAnalogClock/README.md

 # canvasClock
-Small javascript clock on the html5 canvas.
+A small javascript clock using basic shapes on the html5 canvas.